-The Tribal Gaming Agency (TGA) ordinance was established by the Me-Wuk Tribal Council on April 18, 2001, to regulate, license, investigate, and monitor all gaming activities on tribal lands, which includes the Black Oak Casino.
+The Tribal Gaming Agency (TGA) ordinance was established by the Me-Wuk Tribal Community Council on April 18, 2001 to regulate, license, investigate and monitor all gaming activities on Tribal lands, which includes Black Oak Casino Resort.

-The Tribal Gaming Agency (TGA) is comprised of a Chairperson, Vice Chairperson and a Secretary/Treasurer.
-The Chairperson presides over all meetings of the Tribal Gaming Agency.
-The Vice Chairperson presides over meetings in absence of the Chairperson and the Secretary/Treasurer maintains all regulatory requirements, implementation and maintenance.
+The Tribal Gaming Agency also includes a Chairperson, Vice Chairperson and a Secretary/Treasurer.
+The Chairperson presides over all TGA meetings.
+The Vice Chairperson presides over meetings in absence of the Chairperson, and the Secretary/Treasurer maintains all regulatory requirements, implementation and maintenance.

-The Tribal Gaming Agency is required to enforce all relevant laws and rules with respect to the Gaming operation and Gaming facility, and conduct investigations and hold hearings regarding enforcement as well as other matters within the Tribal Gaming Agency jurisdiction, as well as to protect the physical safety of gaming patrons, employees, and others in the Gaming Facility.
+The Tribal Gaming Agency is required to enforce all relevant laws and rules with respect to the gaming operation and gaming facility, and conduct investigations and hold hearings regarding enforcement and other matters within the Tribal Gaming Agency jurisdiction, as well as protect the physical safety of gaming patrons, employees and others in the gaming facility.